 Drafts, Style, & Authenticity

 Have you stayed on the subject throughout?

-considered what kind of problem the author of your text presents--that is,
+kind of problem the author of your text presents and how each theory or

 FIRST & SECOND DRAFTS: Have